eli8527/stubio/index.md

   title=""><strong>Steve Reich</strong></a> while you look around.
 Check back for new wares weekly.<strong> </strong><a href="http://eepurl.com/ga0fFv" title=""><strong>Sign
   up for updates!</strong></a><strong> </strong>We just made some long sleeve shirts and blouses which are now up!!
-THIS FRIDAY DEC 21 AND SAT DEC 22, STOP BY THE <a href="http://o-r-g.com/shop" title=""><strong>O-R-G Software Shop</strong></a> where Eric will be selling screensavers and goods by friends at <a href="http://kioskkiosk.com" title=""><strong>KIOSK</strong></a>.
+USE COUPON CODE NOTFOREVER FOR 40% OFF ALL ORNAMENTS.
+  WE WANT THEM GONE!
 Finally, we will be in California escaping the cold east coast until after New Years, so there may be a delay in shipping of orders.</p>
 footer: <p>©2018 stubio.
 You can contact us at <a href="mailto:stubiostubio@gmail.com" title="">stubiostubio [at] gmail.com</a>. <a href="http://eepurl.com/ga0fFv" title=""><strong>Subscribe.</strong></a><strong>
   </strong>stubio not studio!
 But seriously, listen to that Steve Reich piece. </p>